Local people working together for our local community

 What do we do?

-Put simply, we work with the residents to try and keep our area a pleasant place to live.
+Put simply, we work with residents to try to keep our area a pleasant place to live.

 - We look at planning applications and comment where required.

 - We liaise with the police to help to keep the locality safe and free from crime